Embedded database: Oracle Berkeley DB

 As the name implies, Oracle's embedded database is actually Berkeley DB, which Oracle acquired from Sleepycat Software.
 It was originally developed at the University of California.
 Berkeley DB is a fast, open-source embedded database and is used in several well-known open-source products, including the Linux and BSD Unix operating systems, Apache Web server, OpenOffice productivity suite.
 Nonetheless, over recent years many well-known projects switched to using LMDB, because it outperform Berkeley DB in key scenarios on the ground of "less is more" design, as well due to the license changing.

-Raima Database Manager

-Raima Database Manager, produced by Raima.
-According to Raima's definition, the product is embedded in two senses: first, it is embedded within an application, becoming an extension to the application, and second, it is possible to use it in embedded computer/OS or real-time environments because of its small footprint and efficient operation.
-Its APIs (for C/C++, SQL, JDBC, ODBC, ADO.NET, and RESTful) have been designed to support the limited resources of embedded environments.

 RocksDB

 RocksDB, created at Facebook, began as a fork of LevelDB.
 It focuses on performance, especially on SSDs.
 It adds many features, including transactions, backups, snapshots, bloom filters, column families, expiry, custom merge operators, more tunable compaction, statistics collection, and geospatial indexing.
 It is used as a storage engine inside of several other databases, including ArangoDB, Ceph, CockroachDB, MongoRocks, MyRocks, Rocksandra, TiKV. and YugabyteDB.